whisthq/whist/mandelboxes/development/client/README.md

 #### Building

-Normally, building a Docker container for a dev mandelbox works as follows:

-- A call to `./build.sh APP` builds the protocol server (WhistServer), copies into a folder which will be accessed by the docker container, then calls `helper_scripts/build_mandelbox_image.py`
-- `helper_scripts/build_mandelbox_image.py` builds the APP mandelbox Docker container, after having built all the other containers that the APP mandelbox depends on

-To build the Docker container for the dev client, we use the same scripts, but we need to modify `./build.sh APP` so that if we are building the client app, it builds and copies over the protocol client, rather than the protocol server.
+To build the Docker container for the dev client, we use the regular mandelbox build scripts, with a slight modification to build and copy the protocol client instead of the protocol server.

-###Naming
+### Naming

 This section provides a brief overview on the difference between container name, container ID, mandelbox name and ID, etc...

 - The AppName of the mandelbox will be: `fractal/development/client:current-build`.